tyrone-sudeium/FayeObjC/README.md

 This will listen to all sub-channels on `/chat/1/users`, such as `/chat/1/users/1` or `/chat/1/users/4`.

 ### Debug Logging
-Separated out Faye's debug log statement into a unique `FAYE_DLog` macro, just in case your project defines its very own `DLog` macro!
-This should reduce the preprocessor pain.

-Also, when the `FAYE_DEBUGGING` macro is defined in your build environment (highly recommended for your Debug build configuration), all messages to-and-from the Faye server are written out (with a timestamp) to:
+When you set the debug property to true on a FayeClient, all messages to-and-from the Faye server are written out (with a timestamp) to:

         /path/to/application/Library/Caches/faye.log